omari-kd/Environmental-Impact-on-Food-Production/README.md

 **How eutrophication affects greenhouse gas emission:**

-Eutrophication leads to algal blooms, which, upon decompostion, deplete oxygen in the water, creating an environment where anaerobic bacteria thrive.
+Eutrophication leads to algal blooms, which, upon decomposition, deplete oxygen in the water, creating an environment where anaerobic bacteria thrive.
 These bacteria produce and release methane and nitrous oxide, both potent greenhouse gases (Science Daily, 2019).

 **Visualisation of the efficiency of environmental impact across all food products**
 ![image](https://github.com/user-attachments/assets/36de9cf9-21d7-4f08-b288-09ad79e16a61)

-This visualisation displays the eutrophication impact before and after by 50% for various food products.
-From the chart, Animal-based product dominates the eutrophication impact; that is Beef (dairy herd), Beef (beef herd) and farmed fish have the highest eutrophication values.
+This visualisation displays the eutrophication impact before and after by 75% for various food products.
+From the chart, Animal-based product dominates the eutrophication impact; that is, Beef (dairy herd), Beef (beef herd) and farmed fish have the highest eutrophication values.
 The reduction (blue portion) still leaves them higher than plant-based products.

 The chart also shows some plant-based products having notable eutrophication impacts.
 Dark chocolate, Coffee, Tomatoes, Berries & Grapes and Rice show substantial eutrophication values, although they are generally lower than the animal products.

-The reduction effect by 50% is proportional since, high-impact food shows a more noticeable reduction, but they still maintain a significant eutrophication footprint
+The reduction effect by 50% is proportional since high-impact food shows a more noticeable reduction, but they still maintain a significant eutrophication footprint

 # Recommendations & Conclusion

-This section outlines evidence-based strategies to reduce the environmental impact of food production systems, focusing on land use optimisation, greenhouse gas emission reduction, freshwater conservation, water scarcity, eutrophication.
+This section outlines evidence-based strategies to reduce the environmental impact of food production systems, focusing on land use optimisation, greenhouse gas emission reduction, freshwater conservation, water scarcity and eutrophication.
 These recommendations address the most resource-intensive food categories and propose sustainable alternatives.

 ## 1. Reducing Environmental Impact of Animal Products

 ### 1.1 Beef Production

 Beef production contributes significantly to global greenhouse gas emissions and requires extensive land use.
-Global Food Institute (2025), states that using alternative proteins helps reduce air and water pollution significantly.
-With the use of plants, fermentation and cell cultivation instead of livestock, the production of alternative proteins does not emit the toxic air pollutants including ammonia, hydrogen sulfide and particulate matter as conventional meat production.
-Also ,there will be no discharge of animal waste.
-The discharge of nitrogen and phosphorus which stimulates the growth of algal blooms that impair water quality is reduced by using alternative proteins.
+Global Food Institute (2025) states that using alternative proteins helps reduce air and water pollution significantly.
+With the use of plants, fermentation and cell cultivation instead of livestock, the production of alternative proteins does not emit the toxic air pollutants, including ammonia, hydrogen sulfide and particulate matter, as conventional meat production.
+Also,there will be no discharge of animal waste.
+The discharge of nitrogen and phosphorus, which stimulates the growth of algal blooms that impair water quality ,is reduced by using alternative proteins.

 Moving towards alternative proteins will promote clean water and air as well as improving ecosystems and the health of communities as it also meets increasing protein demand.